ianrossi/chef-user-access/README.md

 ```

-If you are including this recipe in another cookbook, you can set these same attributes from within that cookbook.
+If you are including this recipe in another cookbook, you can set these same attributes from that cookbook's attributes files.
 This way the users, groups and sudoers associated with that cookbook will all be visible in one place.

 Authors
 -------------------